-A disaster relief and recovery funding arrangements program and a mechanism used by the Queensland Government for providing relief measures to communities affected by eligible natural disasters and terrorist acts is the jointly funded Australian Government/ State Government Disaster Recovery Funding Arrangements (DRFA).
+The jointly funded Australian Government/State Government Disaster Recovery Funding Arrangements (DRFA) are a disaster relief and recovery funding arrangements program and a mechanism used by the Queensland Government for providing relief measures to communities affected by eligible natural disasters and terrorist acts for which a coordinated multi-agency resoonse was required and the state expenditure exceeded the Commonwealth's small disaster criterion.

-The National Emergency Management Agency (NEMA) manages the Commonwealth administration of the DRFA and releases the Commonwealth Arrangement, on which Queensland bases its funding guidelines.
+The National Emergency Management Agency (NEMA) manages the Commonwealth administration of the DRFA and releases the Austrlaian Government Disaster Recovery Funding Arrangements, on which Queensland bases its funding guidelines.

-Eligible disasters under DRFA include any one of, or combination of the following events:
+Eligible disasters under the DRFA include any one of, or combination of the following events:

-- bushfire • - flood
+- bushfire • - flood • landslide